dmbaughman/wisetail-bike-builder/readme.md

 ## Welcome to Bike Builder

 Bike Builder is a sample problem that Wisetail uses during the interview process.
-This problem has two goals:

-1. Prove you can code in Laravel

-2. Provide a shared foundation for us to talk with you about code.
+This problem has one goal: Provide a shared foundation for us to talk with you about code.

+Give the problem a try and if you can't get it working, no problem!
+We are much more interested in talking through how far you got than seeing working code.

 ## Getting Started